nape0465/CompBioLabsAndHomework/Independent_Project/Assignment 08- Intro to Project.md

 ## Detailed Description of Analysis to be Done and Challenges Involved

-I would like to create visuals that explore which factors of snail habitat have the highest correlation with snail presence.
-Additionally, during this project, I would like to see if the schistosomiasis infections were related to the presence of the snail habitat features that the scientists were sampling.
+I would like to create visuals that explore which nutrient and abiotic factors of have the highest correlation with snail presence.
+These factors include: pH, phosphate, nitrite, and nitrate.